-- Every school trip must have a nominated leader who takes responsibility for the behaviour of the pupils and organisation of the whole trip. - A senior member of staff will be involved in the organisation of any tour abroad and will frequently accompany it in person. - Every school trip must have at least one member of staff trained in First Aid. - The leader must ensure that the ratio of pupils to staff is adequate and that any accompanying volunteers, who will have unsupervised access to the pupils, have a satisfactory enhanced DBS disclosure.
-Any adult accompanying an overnight trip must have a satisfactory enhanced DBS disclosure, whether or not they have unsupervised access to the pupils. - Volunteers who have not received satisfactory DBS clearance may accompany a daytrip, as long as they do not do so more than three times in a month, are not expected to perform supervisory duties, and are not left unsupervised with any children. - If a trip involves staying overnight with host families in the UK, all resident adults at the address must have satisfactory Barred List checks and enhanced DBS clearance, together with a written declaration from the local organiser that the host families are suitable for the role and that no safeguarding concerns have been expressed about them. - If a trip involves staying overnight with host families outside the UK, the School should receive a written declaration from the local organiser that they have taken every precaution to ensure that host families are suitable for the role and that no safeguarding concerns have been expressed about them. - All host families are required to read the School's safeguarding guidelines drawn up for the purpose and return a signed copy to the School.

-Pupils staying with host families will have daily contact with a member of the School's staff, are given staff contact details, and guidance as to what to do if they have any concerns about their own safety.
+- Every school trip must have a nominated leader who takes responsibility for the behaviour of the pupils and organisation of the whole trip. - A senior member of staff will be involved in the organisation of any tour abroad and will frequently accompany it in person. - The leader must ensure that the ratio of pupils to staff is adequate and that any accompanying volunteers, who will have unsupervised access to the pupils, have a satisfactory enhanced DBS disclosure.
+Any adult accompanying an overnight trip must have a satisfactory enhanced DBS disclosure, whether or not they have unsupervised access to the pupils. - Volunteers who have not received satisfactory DBS clearance may accompany a day-trip, as long as they do not do so more than three times in a month, are not expected to perform supervisory duties, and are not left unsupervised with any children. - If a trip involves staying overnight with host families outside the UK, the School should receive a written declaration from the local organiser that they have taken every precaution to ensure that host families are suitable for the role and that no safeguarding concerns have been expressed about them. - Pupils staying with host families will have daily contact with a member of the School's staff, are given staff contact details, and guidance as to what to do if they have any concerns about their own safety.